ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 IF in water llat on the back, with the
 nose and mouth projecting.
 For apoplexy, raise the hea l and body ;
-for fainting, lay the person flit
+for fainting, lay the person flit.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_hildene_ver01:data:sn84023209:00202197607:1873060401:0093/pct:28.520525,48.120301,11.060433,16.718266/!600,600/0/default.jpg"/>
 </td>